 - f. cut trees and products that are going to be processed to a point that they no longer represent a pest risk;

 - e. plant debris for disposal or processing; and

 How to obtain a nursery license?

-Nursery licenses must be obtained through eStop Business Licensing and can now be purchased on-line.
-See below in External Forms for links to the eStop Business Licenses Guide (PDF format and eStop Business Licensing Portal to apply for your nursery license.
+Nursery licenses must be obtained through eStop Business Licensing and can now be purchased on-line (eStop Business Licensing Portal).
+Please see Nursery Files and Forms below for the eStop Businesses Licenses Guide.